£17,000-£25,000Value

 TradingFloor

-The value of Damien Hirst's Dome (signed) is estimated to be worth between £16,000 to £25,000.
-This etching from 2009 has only been sold twice at auction to date, with the first sale recorded in November 2016.
+The value of Damien Hirst’s Dome (signed) is estimated to be worth between £17,000 and £26,000.
+This etching print, created in 2009, is a rare artwork with an auction history of two sales since its entry to the market on 19th November 2016.
+The current annual average growth rate is not available.
 The edition size of this artwork is limited to 59.

 Evocative of stained glass windows in Gothic architecture, Dome explores tensions between the scientific and the aesthetic.
 The wings used to create the geometric pattern appear like insects on display in a natural history museum.
 The aesthetic comes into play in the creation of a beautiful pattern exuding kinetic energy that is exciting and mesmerising to look at.